jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 oboe("resources/someJson.json")
    .on( "node", "medalWinners.*", function(person) {

-      console.log( "Well done ", person.name );
+      console.log( "Well done", person.name );
    });
 ~~~~

 While allowing both styles creates an API which is larger than it needs
+to be, the dual
-to be, creating a library which is targeted at both the client and
+interface is designed to encourage adoption one the client and server
-server side is a balance between a consistent call syntax spanning
-environments and consistency with the environment.
-Hopefully the dual
-interface will help adoption by either camp.
+side.
 The two styles are similar
 enough that a person familiar with one should be able to work with the
 other without difficulty.
 Implementing the duplicative parts of the
 API should require only a minimal degree of extra coding because they